First World War

 all members of the Active Army.

-Veteran's Guard of Canada, photographed in 1942.
-He is wearing his
+corporal of the Veteran's Guard of Canada, photographed in 1942.
+He is

-First World War Service Chevrons on the right sleeve of his Battle Dress.
+wearing his First World War Service Chevrons on the right sleeve of his

-Note his World War One ribands worn on his uniform as well.
+Battle Dress.
+Note his First World War ribands worn on his uniform as well.

 The following information comes from